… treat expression lines for a fresher, younger look!

-The safety of anti-wrinkle injections in pregnancy and breast-feeding has not been established so are best avoided during these times.
+The safety of anti-wrinkle injections in pregnancy and breast-feeding has not been established so are best avoided during those times.

-Understandably, the cost of treatment for any particular area depends on the dosage required to deliver the best and longest-lasting correction.
+Understandably, the cost of treatment for any particular area will depend on the dose required to deliver the best and longest-lasting correction.
 Dosage is described in terms of ‘number of units’ and each area requires a minimum number of units for the best possible result.